Trade Stock Indices

 Five pattern (dominant trend)

 2: This one two corrects 1, but can never extend beyond the starting point of wave one.
 Typically, the news is still bad.
 As indices prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in force.
-Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, indices prices usually do not retrace more than 61.8% of 1 one gains.
+Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, indices prices usually do not retrace more than 61.8% of 1 part one gains.
 Indices Price will reach a low that is higher than the previous low resulting into a higher low.

 4: This is typically and clearly corrective.
-Indices Prices may move sideways for an extended period, and 4 typically retraces less than 38.2% of 3.
+Indices Prices may move sideways for an extended period, & 4 typically retraces less than 38.2% of 3.
 Volume is well below that of wave three.
 This is a good place to buy a pull back if you understand the potential ahead for a Part 5.
 Still this 4 is often frustrating because of their lack of progress in the larger upward trend.

-5: This is the final leg in the direction of the dominant trend.
+5: This is the final leg in direction of the dominant trend.
 The news is almost universally positive and everyone is bullish.
 Unfortunately, this is when many average investors finally buy in, right before the stock indices price hits the top.
-Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences ( indices prices reach a new high but the indicators do not reach a new highs).
+Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (indices prices reach a new high but the indicators do not reach new highs).
 At the end of a major bullish trend, bears may very well be ridiculed, for trying to pick a market top.

 A: Corrections are typically harder to identify than impulse moves.
 In A of a bearish market, the fundamental news is usually still positive.
 Most analysts see the drop as a correction in a still active bullish market.
 Some indices technical indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.

-B: Indices Prices reverse and move slightly higher, which many see as a resumption of the now long gone bullish trend.
-Those familiar with classical technical analysis may see the peak as the right shoulder of a head and shoulders reversal indices pattern.
+B: Indices Prices reverse & move slightly higher, which many see as a resumption of the now long gone bullish trend.
+Those familiar with classical technical analysis might see the peak as the right shoulder of a head and shoulders reversal indices pattern.
 The volume during B should be lower than in A. By this point, fundamentals are probably no longer improving, but they most likely have not yet turned negative.

 C: Indices Prices move impulsively lower.
 Volume picks up, and by the third leg of C, almost everyone realizes that a bearish indices trend is firmly entrenched.
-C is typically at least as large as A and often extends to 1.618 Fibonacci expansion level beyond A lowest point.
+C is typically at least as large as A and often extends to 1.618 Fibo expansion level beyond A lowest point.